 In the 1880 U. S. Census, Charles and his family were again documented in St. George’s Parish, Accomack.
 His household included his father Spencer, mom Mariam, sisters Eliza (14), Martha (7), Mary (7), and Catherine (2), and brothers John Alfred (9), Edmond (5), and Spencer (5).
 3

-1880 was the year Charles became a virtual celebrity.
+It was in early January, 1880, when Charles became a virtual celebrity.
 In addition to the article in the Baltimore Sun, referenced above, Charles appeared in at least nine other newspapers.
 The Clearfield Republican and York Gazette of Pennsylvania, Staunton Spectator of Virginia, and Southern Home of Charlotte, North Carolina, all reported the same “five pounds of meat” story carried in the Baltimore Sun.
 The Kaw Valley Chief of Perry, Kansas, reported that Charles “has just entered his 19th year, His foot has grown one and a half inches in the last twelve months.
 He wears No. 15.”
 4

 There were the unflattering portraits, reported by the Reading Times and The Times of Pennsylvania, and the Weekly Star of Wilmington, North Carolina.